Exercises after hip replacement

 4. Sit to Stand

-Start by doing this exercise with a few pillows stacked on a firm chair.
-The higher you make the chair, the easier it will be at first.
+Start this exercise with a few pillows stacked on a firm chair.
+The higher you make the chair, the easier it will be.

 As you get stronger, remove the pillows or find a slightly lower chair.
-Don’t overdo it at first.
+Don’t overdo it.
 You want to make sure the exercise is challenging but not painful.
 Also, be sure not to lean away from your involved side.
-Your body is really good at compensating.
+Your body is good at compensating.

 5. Single Leg Balance